carsdotcom/skelebot/docs/scaffolding.md

 This task is only available when inside a folder that does not already contain a skelebot.yaml file (i.e. not already a Skelebot project).
 Inside a folder that contains the skelebot.yaml, this task will not be presented and executing the command will result in an error.

 ### New Projects
-To scaffold a new project, navigate to an empty folder, execute 'skelebot scaffold', and follow the prompts.
+To scaffold a new project, navigate to an empty folder, execute `skelebot scaffold`, and follow the prompts.

 ```
 > skelebot scaffold
 ```

 ### Existing Projects
-To add Skelebot support to an existing project you can run the scaffolding command with the 'existing' param (--existing, -e).
-This will walk you through the same prompts but will only create the skelebot.yaml file instead of the full project structure.
+To add Skelebot support to an existing project you can run the scaffolding command with the `existing` param `(--existing, -e)`.
+This will walk you through the same prompts but will only create the necessary skelebot files instead of the full project structure.

 ```
 > skelebot scaffold -e